IBMStreams/streamsx.monitoring/samples/com.ibm.streamsx.monitoring.sample.LogSource/README.md

 Run:

-Launch the Monitor application in distributed mode first.
+Launch the Monitor application in distributed mode first and provide the `user` and `password` submission parameters.
 `./output/monitor/com.ibm.streamsx.monitoring.sample.logs.Monitor.sab`

 Afterwards launch the Sample application to be monitored.